 The institute is easy to reach by various modes of transportation:

-• Public Transit: Grand River Transit buses stop near the institute
+- Public Transit: Grand River Transit (GRT) buses stop near the institute.
+It is also a short walk from the Waterloo Public Square ION station.

-• Cycling and Walking: Bicycle racks are available, and Waterloo Park’s scenic pathways connect directly to the institute
+- Cycling and Walking: Bicycle racks are available, and the scenic Laurel Trail connects directly to the institute area.

 Distance from Major Locations